IBM-Cloud/vpc-migration-tools/README.md

    Script based tool to assist with mysql db migration between 2 servers.
 The script logs into the source and initiate mysqldump utility and copies it to a COS.
 Target server copies it from the COS and restores the backup db.
-[Click here](db-migration/mysql/) for script.

 - [MSSQL](db-migration/mssql/post-migration/)